WATCH: Washington Heights Deli Owner Rescues Pedestrian Who Was Struck By SUV In Hit-And-Run Accident

 It happened around 6:45 a.m. on West 157th Street and Amsterdam Avenue in Washington Heights.

-The video shows a blue BMW SUV slam into a man as he was about to cross the street.
+The video shows a blue BMW SUV slam into a man, 62, as he was about to cross the street.

 The victim lies underneath the vehicle until the deli owner runs over to pull the man from the wreckage.

+“I had to pull the guy out quick, just a matter of seconds… The tires were so close [to his head].
+There was a lot of blood,” the good Samaritan told CBS2’s Kiran Dhillon.

-A witness says if the man wasn’t pulled away, the driver might have backed over him.
+Another witness said if the man wasn’t pulled away, the driver might have backed over him.

+“I was startled, I was crying.
+I was caught off guard.
+It was one of the most disgusting sights I ever saw in my life,” witness Anthony DeMarco said.

 “It actually felt like a movie scene until it was all over and everybody realized that this guy almost killed somebody … He gave me a look that actually put a chill through me,” witness Daryl Brown said.